broadinstitute/polyphonia/README.md

 `--min-depth`

 Use `--min-depth` to set the minimum number of reads that must overlap a position in a sample in order for that position to be included.
 If a position does not pass the read depth filter, it is not included in calculations of [genome coverage](#sample-inclusion-thresholds) and is not included as a heterozygous position.

-Read depths are calculated using [`SAMtools depth`](http://www.htslib.org/doc/samtools-depth.html). `--min-depth` can only be used if aligned reads are provided as input [within-sample diversity files](#within-sample-diversity-files) using [bam files](#--bam), since read depths are retrieved from the aligned reads.
+Read depths are calculated from aligned reads using [`SAMtools depth`](http://www.htslib.org/doc/samtools-depth.html). `--min-depth` can only be used if [aligned reads](#--bam) are provided as input [within-sample diversity files](#within-sample-diversity-files), since read depths are calculated from the aligned reads.

-By default, minimum read depth is set to 100 reads, or 0 with non-bam file [within-sample diversity files](#within-sample-diversity-files) as input.
+By default, minimum read depth is set to 100 reads, or 0 reads with non-bam file [within-sample diversity files](#within-sample-diversity-files) input.

 ### Allele Filtering Thresholds